aturner-epcc/uknss-benchmark-ior_mdtest/README.mdtest.N10.md

 ## 1. create, stat, and remove at least 1,048,576 files in a single directory

-    a) a single MPI process (perform a separate test for CPU and for GPU)
+    a) a single MPI process on a CPU compute node
     b) the optimal number of MPI processes on a single CPU compute node
+    c) a single MPI process on a GPU compute node
-    c) the optimal number of MPI processes on a single GPU compute node
+    d) the optimal number of MPI processes on a single GPU compute node
-    d) the minimal number of MPI processes on multiple compute nodes that achieves the peak results for the proposed system
+    e) the minimal number of MPI processes on multiple compute nodes that achieves the peak results for the proposed system
-    e) the maximum possible MPI-level concurrency on the proposed system.
+    f) the maximum possible MPI-level concurrency on the proposed system.
 This could mean:
         * using one MPI process per CPU core across the entire system
         * using the maximum number of MPI processes possible if one MPI process per core will not be possible on the proposed architecture
         * using more than 1,048,576 files if the system is capable of launching more than 1,048,576 MPI processes

 ## 2. create, stat, and remove at least 1,048,576 files in separate directories, assigning one directory per MPI process.

-    a) a single MPI process (perform a separate test for CPU and for GPU)
+    a) a single MPI process on a CPU compute node
     b) the optimal number of MPI processes on a single CPU compute node
+    c) a single MPI process on a GPU compute node
-    c) the optimal number of MPI processes on a single GPU compute node
+    d) the optimal number of MPI processes on a single GPU compute node
-    d) the minimal number of MPI processes on multiple compute nodes that achieves the peak results for the proposed system
+    e) the minimal number of MPI processes on multiple compute nodes that achieves the peak results for the proposed system
-    e) the maximum possible MPI-level concurrency on the proposed system.
+    f) the maximum possible MPI-level concurrency on the proposed system.
 This could mean:
         * using one MPI process per CPU core across the entire system
         * using the maximum number of MPI processes possible if one MPI process per core will not be possible on the proposed architecture
         * using more than 1,048,576 files if the system is capable of launching more than 1,048,576 MPI processes